Sermons

 22 January 2017

 230 years ago a fleet of 11 ships was sent from England to Australia to establish a penal colony for the sending of prisoners.
-On January 26th this week we remember that occasion as we commemorate Australia Day.
-Just 50 years later Lutherans in Prussia would set sail to Australia to avoid becoming prisoners in… Read more
+On January 26th this week we… Read more

 What will 2016 be remembered for?